Most Reliable Porsche Models: Real MOT Data Analysis

 Proven Durability Champion

 This isn't survey data or owner opinions.
-These are actual pass/fail results from UK garages, covering every Porsche model sold in the UK from 2000 to 2023.
+These are actual pass/fail results from UK garages, covering Porsche models sold in the UK from 2000 to 2023.

 How Porsche Compares to Rivals